kevbite/kevbite.github.io/_posts/2015-09-14-getting-along-with-automapper-and-autofac.md

 MiddleName
 ```

-This is extremely useful when your projects depends on nuget packages that contain contracts, if the owner of the package decides to add an extra property to their contact in the next version and you pull them changes down, your tests will pick up the problems before they start causing any issues!
+This is extremely useful when your projects depends on nuget packages that contain contracts, if the owner of the package decides to add an extra property to their contract in the next version and you pull them changes down, your tests will pick up the problems before they start causing any issues!

 ### The Hate

-Normally the reasons i moan about AutoMapper isn't actually down to how AutoMapper has been developed, its how its been configured or used in the first place.
+Normally the reasons I moan about AutoMapper isn't actually down to how AutoMapper has been developed, it's how its been configured or used in the first place.

 #### Naming conventions